step-/find-n-run/usr/share/doc/findnrun/examples/filmstrip/README.md

 ### Operation

-The 'filmstrip' plugin outputs at most $LIST\_LINES (60) records to the tree list widget.
-The icon column isn't filled.
+The Filmstrip plugin outputs at most $LIST\_LINES (60) rows at the time to the search result list.
 Each row label is the shortened full pathname of a JPEG image file under folder $SEARCH\_IN.
 Activating a row opens a demo dialog window that shows the image full pathname.

 The first $VIEWER\_FRAMES (5) images are displayed in a separate thumbnail viewer, which auto-updates while the user keys in the search